sveltejs/kit/documentation/docs/01-project-structure.md

 #### src/routes/

-Is most important folder in your project.
-Those contain Pages and Endpoints as well as Layouts and private module files.
-SvelteKit use file-based routing, so Pages and Endpoints in this folder map to path of URL.
+Contains your [pages](routing#pages), [endpoints](routing#endpoints), and [layouts](layouts) and can also hold private module files.
+SvelteKit use file-based routing, so the file path of the pages and endpoints in this folder map to the URL which renders them.

 #### lib/